 - What do we do if a restaurant customer is sick or not following COVID-19 safety guidelines?

-With these questions in mind, AIHA has created this “Reopening: Guidance for The Restaurant Industry” guide to offer practical advice for how to resume in-person dining during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for the Restaurant Industry Guidance Document, 2nd edition” guide to offer practical advice for how to resume in-person dining during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and food service organizations.

 These reopening guidelines share actional steps and recommendations to protect restaurant diners and employees, including information on the following key areas:

 - What should a restaurant owner or manager do to protect themselves, their customers, and their staff from the spread of COVID-19?

 - Guidance on how to enable physical distancing in restaurant and dining environments, including how to arrange tables

 - Ways to alter bar service at a restaurant during COVID-19